About the university

 City West campus - North Terrace, Adelaide

-In the heart of Adelaide’s west-end precinct, the City West campus offers programs in business, commerce, management, marketing, Australian and Indigenous studies, tourism and events, sports management, law, visual arts and design and architecture, as well as Diploma and Foundation Studies pathway programs taught through UniSA College.
+In the heart of Adelaide’s west-end precinct, the City West campus offers programs in business, commerce, management, marketing, Australian and Indigenous studies, tourism and events, sports management, law, visual arts and design, urban and regional planning, and architecture, as well as Diploma and Foundation Studies pathway programs taught through UniSA College.

 Magill campus – Lorne Avenue, Magill

 Located seven kilometres east of the city in a spacious parkland setting, Magill campus offers programs in education, communications, journalism and media, arts, psychology, social work and human services, international studies and languages.

 Mawson Lakes campus - Mawson Lakes Boulevard, Mawson Lakes

 Mawson Lakes campus is adjacent to Technology Park Adelaide, home to over 100 companies spanning industries such as defence, engineering, aerospace and information technology.
 By train, it’s approximately 20 minutes from the city, or less on an express train.
 The campus offers programs in computing and information technology, engineering, aviation, applied science and environmental science, advanced materials and education.